MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Arrays.md

 `numberToReturn` optional argument allows the ability to limit how many items are returned from the filter.

+The acceptable values for `mode` are:

+- Default (0) - Return all items
+- First (1) - Return the first item
+- Last (2) - Return the last item
+- SkipUntil (3) - Skip items until condition is true, the return the remaining items
+- Until (4) - Return all items until condition is true
+- Split (5) - Return an array of two elements
+  - The first element contains matching items
+  - The second element contains the remaining items

 The following example shows how to select all odd numbers from the array.

 ```powershell